gulfiliz/gulfiliz.github.io/_posts/2025-08-09-dostoevsky.md

 ## The Underground Man

-In 1864, Dostoevsky published *Notes from Underground* — forty thousand words, no plot, no resolution, a man talking to himself in a basement.
+In 1864, Dostoevsky published *Notes from Underground*: forty thousand words, no plot, no resolution, a man talking to himself in a basement.

 It is the most modern thing written in the nineteenth century.

 The Underground Man is intelligent, hypersensitive, and vicious.
-He is consumed by self-consciousness — aware of every motive, every contradiction, every performance.
+He is consumed by self-consciousness, aware of every motive, every contradiction, every performance.
 He cannot act because he is always watching himself act.

-He is the first fully modern psychological subject in literature — the person who thinks too much, feels too much, and is paralyzed by the gap between interiority and action.
+He is the first fully modern psychological subject in literature, the person who thinks too much, feels too much, and is paralyzed by the gap between interiority and action.

 But he is also something more: a polemic.

-The Underground Man is Dostoevsky's attack on rationalism — on the Enlightenment belief that human beings, properly educated and rationally organized, will naturally choose what is good for them.
+The Underground Man is Dostoevsky's attack on rationalism, on the Enlightenment belief that human beings, properly educated and rationally organized, will naturally choose what is good for them.